 CIO-SP3 Small Business contract can be used by any U.S. Government agency, including the U.S. Department of Defense, to fulfill a broad range of IT requirements.
 In an April 2012 directive, the Navy identified CIO-SP3 Small Business as a preferred contracting vehicle.
 Task order types – Firm-Fixed-Price (FFP), Cost-Plus-Fixed-Fee (CPFF), Cost-Plus-Award-Fee (CPAF), Cost-Plus-Incentive-Fee (CPIF), and Time-and-Materials (T&M).

-Quantum Technology Group has been awarded CIO-SP3 Small Business contract in the SDVOSB group.
+Quantum Technology Group has been awarded CIO-SP3 Small Business contract in the SDVOSB, Small Business and 8(a) groups.
 Our company is qualified to provide services under the following task areas.
 Task areas are provided as a guide.
 If you need help determining where your particular IT requirements fall, contact NITAAC’s Customer Support Center.
 Detailed task area information awarded to Quantum Technology Group can be found on the NITAAC Contract Holder Information page.

 - Task Area 1: IT Services for Biomedical Research and Healthcare